 Fig. 4.
 Error analyses of Ff and Fs for their exact and approximate solutions

-In the following, we apply the approximate solutions, Eqs.
-(3A-3C), to some detailed experimental data and determine permeability in several shale samples practically compatible with sample size, gases, and molecular dynamics analyses.

 4. Influence of kinetic energy on gas transport behavior

 4.1 Flow state of gas in granular samples

+In the following, we apply the approximate solutions, Eqs.
+(3A-3C), to some detailed experimental data and determine permeability in several mudrock samples practically compatible with sample size, gases, and molecular dynamics analyses.